Skip to main content

 Direct to College Admission FAQs

-With Direct to College admission, freshmen applicants have the possibility of being admitted directly to the College of Engineering as “Engineering Undeclared” (ENGRUD).
+With Direct to College admission, first-year applicants may be admitted directly to the College of Engineering as “Engineering Undeclared” (ENGRUD).

 Admission to DTC is only available in autumn quarter.